128technology/docs/docs/cc_fips_conductor_install.md

 1. Connect the RJ45 rollover cable to the console port on the SSR device.
 2. Connect the other end of the cable to your computer.
 3. Insert your bootable USB with the new ISO image into the USB port of the SSR device.
-4. Connect the power input to the SSR device
+4. Connect the power input to the SSR device.
 5. Power on the SSR.

 ### Boot from the USB